 Here are some helpful tips to make great tasting green juices.

-On days that I’m feeling lazy, I like to simply juice one carrot, one apple, one tomato and one orange altogether.
+On days that I’m feeling lazy, I simply juice one carrot, one apple, one tomato and one orange altogether.
 This provides a synergy of powerful nutrients that keep me at my peak throughout the day, and tastes delicious.

 I try to add at least one or two medium-sized beetroot per week in my juicing diet.
-As beetroot is both a powerful cleanser and a builder of the blood and kidneys, its consumption should be limited to no more than one/week if you’re just starting.
+As beetroot is both a powerful cleanser and a builder of the blood and kidneys, its consumption should be limited to no more than one/day if you’re just starting.

 Step 3: The greener the vegetables, the more nutritionally valuable they are, and less palatable.
 Sticking with carrot and green apples base, add any greens you fancy: broccoli, cauliflower, cabbage, celery, cucumber, lettuce, spinach, kale, Swiss chard, etc. The more greens you have, you may want to compensate with extra green apple and lemon to taste.
 By the way, lemon is a superfood that will not only help detox, but also multiplies your nutrients absorption rate by up to 5 times.
 Juicing lemon with the peel for its bioflavonoids and essential oils that make it a super immunity booster.
 More about what you should peel or not to peel.